 Durham Parks and Recreation (DPR) operates 2 indoor pools, 3 outdoor pools, and 4 spraygrounds, in addition to offering a number of water programs including:

-DPR operates 3 outdoor seasonal pools for individuals and families to enjoy during the summer months.
+DPR now operates 2 outdoor seasonal pools for individuals and families to enjoy during the summer months.
+Due to structural concerns, Long Meadow Pool will remain closed this summer.

 DPR operates 4 sprayground facilities.
 Spraygrounds are playground areas with water features, that allow residents fun places to cool off when the temperature rises!